cl91/NeptuneOS/readme.md

 On Neptune OS, we run all the Windows kernel driver in user mode and they communicate with the NT Executive process via standard seL4 IPC primitives.

-The eventual goal of the Neptune OS project is to implement enough NT native API and Windows driver interface such that a ReactOS user land can be ported under Neptune OS, as well as most ReactOS kernel drivers.
-In theory we should be able to achieve binary compatibility with native Windows user executables provided that our implementation of the NT Native API is sufficiently faithful.
+The eventual goal of the Neptune OS project is to implement enough NT semantics such that a ReactOS user land can be ported under Neptune OS, as well as most ReactOS kernel drivers.
+In theory we should be able to achieve binary compatibility with native Windows executables provided that our implementation of the NT Native API is sufficiently faithful.
 We should also be able to achieve a high degree of source code compatibility with Windows kernel drivers.
 The main obstacle of achieving binary compatibility of kernel drivers is that many Windows kernel drivers do not follow the standard Windows driver communication protocol (ie. passing IRPs when you need to call another driver) and instead just passes pointers around and calls into other drivers directly.
 In Neptune OS unless it's a driver-minidriver pair we always run "kernel" drivers in their separate processes so it is not possible to do that.

 The status of the project right now is that we have implemented enough NT primitives to load a basic keyboard driver stack, which includes the keyboard class driver